boks1971/luna/simple_api_endpoint.md

 ---
 layout: default
-title: Serving a simple API endpoint
+title: Defining a simple API endpoint
 ---

-# HTTP Endpoint Basics
+# Defining a simple API endpoint

 ## Serving static HTML to a simple endpoint